About arc42

 HTTP / JSON

-Communication between the Webapp and the Node.js User Service (Port 3000) and the Rust GameY Engine (Port 4000).
+Communication between the Webapp, the Node.js User Service (Port 3000), the Node.js GameY API Gateway (Port 3001), and the underlying Rust GameY Engine (Port 4000).

 Public Bot API